isomerpages/scdf-ebsc/_managing-operational-stress/Automatic Thoughts.md

 However, what we can do when an automatic thought 'pops' into our mind is to **recognise** whether the thought is *helpful* or *unhelpful*.

 ### Examples of Unhelpful Thoughts
 After attending to a challenging or routine call, when doing your work supporting the organisation, or even in your personal life, there may be some automatic thoughts that 'pop' into your mind.
-These thoughts can fall under the category of unhelpful thinking styles, which include the following:
+These thoughts can fall under the category of **unhelpful thinking styles**, which include the following:
 ![](/images/unhelpful%20thoughts%20examples%201.png)![](/images/unhelpful%20thoughts%20examples%202.png)
+*Note: This list is not exhaustive.*

 ### Helpful Thoughts
 Fortunately, it is possible to break the cycle of negativity and challenge your unhelpful thoughts.